Trailer or Van? Which is best for you?

 Towing a trailerWhichever you choose for how practical they are to carry things you have to take into account how much driving you’ll be doing with them.
 Vans are the easier option when it comes to driving.
 They are all one unit and drive like any other car.
 Hitching a trailer means you’ll be doubling the length of your vehicle and the turning point in the middle makes them easier to turn but reversing becomes near impossible.
 Jack-knifing is the enemy of many trailer users from caravaners to lorry drivers.Large van

 What trailers have over vans is accessibility.
-Trailers are cheaper than vans in general (Average car trailer/Second hand van price range).
+Trailers are cheaper than vans in general (Second hand van price range).
 However, what could be even more enticing are the insurance requirements.
 We of course ask for proper insurance on your business and vehicle.
 A van has unique insurance prices and requirements.
 Trailers within a certain size and weight can be insured for much cheaper, if however the vehicle and trailer combination weighs more than 3,500 kg you will need an operators license.
 The vehicle will also require a tachograph.
 If you don’t do this then the vehicle, trailer and what you’re carrying can be taken and impounded until a legal alternative can be given.

 Overall both trailers and vans will likely be necessary as your transportation work continues.
 This allows for more flexibility and options.
 However when you start you may not be able to get both.
 We hope this comparison has made your choice easier.